2020 is almost in the books. For most people, there's an anxiousness to put this year behind us and get back to some kind of normal.

 - Engagement.
 Growing your online presence means not only that you need to generate conversions, but engagement.
-Facebook, Twitter and LinkedIn all measure engagement by three metrics – likes, shares (or retweets) and comment.
+Facebook, Twitter and LinkedIn all measure engagement by three primary metrics – likes, shares (or retweets) and comment.
 These campaigns require content that people want to share within the social media application.

 - Conversion.
 Generating a conversion means that you need to serve ads to potential customers, so targeted marketing is going to be your best bet here.
 Make sure that the value and offer are clear, the call-to-action is easy to follow and that there’s an enticing reason to click.